What we know about the Baltimore bridge collapse - World News

 WHAT IMPACT COULD THIS HAVE?

-The collapse will almost surely create a logistical nightmare for months, if not years, in the region, shutting down ship traffic at the Port of Baltimore, a major shipping hub.
-The accident will also snarl cargo and commuter traffic.
+The collapse will almost surely create a logistical nightmare, shutting down ship traffic at the Port of Baltimore and snarling cargo and commuter traffic.

 The port is a major East Coast hub for shipping.
 The bridge spans the Patapsco River, which massive cargo ships use to reach the Chesapeake Bay and then the Atlantic Ocean.